Danni4real/enum2str/README.md

 # enum2str
-A script can generate c++ code that can convert enum to string
+A script can generate c++ code that converts enum to string

 Features:
 1. can scan src files recursively to detect enum definitions in headers, and gen enum2str code(.cpp .h) of them;